Contact the Trinity SELT office

 Your ID must be valid on the date of the exam, and you must have it with you on the day of the exam.
 The following are the only ID types that can be used to book an exam:

-European Union ID cards will only be accepted for candidates whose country of origin is within the European Union (EU) which are: Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovenia, Slovakia, Spain, Sweden.
-The EEA includes the EU countries and also Iceland, Liechtenstein and Norway.
-Switzerland nationals have the same rights to live and work in the UK as other EEA nationals.
+The EEA includes the European Union (EU) countries and Iceland, Liechtenstein and Norway and Switzerland.
+European Union countries are: Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovenia, Slovakia, Spain, Sweden.

 Biometric Residence Permit